lunatixxx/RCVMod/README.md

 -Bunny hopping is blocked because there is no reason leave this shit on.
 -Saferoom door is locked until everyone loaded the map to avoid rushers.
 -Friendly fire is disabled when survivors are still inside saferoom.
--Team change menu is blocked to avoid exploits but you can use !infected !survivor !spec.
+-Team change menu is blocked to avoid exploits but you can use !infected !survivor.
 -Vocalizer anti flood to protect your ears from bleeding.
 -Damage dealt to tank announcer in the chat.
 -Disabled message of the day for a clean experience.